ostreedev/ostree/README.md

 system, or the old one.
 There is no "Please don't turn off your computer".
 We do this by simply using a symbolic link like:

-/gnomeos -> /gnomeos-e3b0c4429
+/ostree/current -> /ostree/gnomeos-3.4-opt-e3b0c4429

-Where /gnomeos-e3b0c4429/ has the full regular filesystem tree with usr/ etc/ directories as above.
-To upgrade or rollback (there is no difference internally), we simply check out a new tree into /gnomeos-b90ae4763 for example, then swap the symbolic link, then remove the old tree.
+Where gnomeos-e3b0c4429 has the full regular filesystem tree with usr/ etc/ directories as above.
+To upgrade or rollback (there is no difference internally), we simply check out a new tree into gnomeos-b90ae4763 for example, then swap the "current" symbolic link, then remove the old tree.

-But does this mean you have to "reboot" for OS upgrades?
+But does this mean you have to reboot for OS upgrades?
 Very likely, yes - and this is no different from RPM/deb or whatever.
-They just typically lie to you about it =) But read on.
+They just typically lie to you about it =)

-Let's consider a security update to a shared library.
-We can download the update to the repository, build a new tree and atomically swap it as above, but what if a process has the old shared library in use?
+A typical model with RPM/deb is to unpack the new files, then use some IPC mechanism (SIGHUP, a control binary like /usr/sbin/apachectl) to signal the running process to reload.
+There are multiple problems with this - one is that in the new state, daemon A may depend on the updated configuration in daemon B.  This may not be particularly common in default configurations, but it's highly likely that that some deployments will have e.g. apache talking to a local MySQL instance.
+So you really want to do is only apply the updated configuration when all the files are in place; not after each RPM or .deb is installed.

-Here's where we will probably need to inspect which processes are using the library - if any are, then we need to trigger either a logout/login if it's just the desktop shell and/or apps, or a "fastboot" if not.
-A fastboot is dropping to "init 1" effectively, then going back to "init 5".
+What's even harder is the massive set of race conditions that are possible while RPM/deb are in the process of upgrading.
+Cron jobs are very likely to hit this.
+If we want the ability to apply updates to a live system, we could first pause execution of non-upgrade userspace tasks.
+This could be done via SIGSTOP for example.
+Then, we can swap around the filesystem tree, and then finally attempt to apply updates via SIGHUP, and if possible, restart processes.

 Configuration Management
 ------------------------